andrelohmann/silverstripe-apptemplate/README.md

  * rename project_* folders to your preferences
  * check README Files of installed modules
  * set configuration in _ss_environment.php, .htaccess, project_config/_config.php
+ * checkin to new repository

+### Installation of the newly created project

+ * Clone Project
+ * run 'composer install' (see https://getcomposer.org/)
+ * copy _ss_environment_default.php to _ss_environment.php
+ * set database configuration and other config parameters within _ss_environment.php
+ * copy htaccess_default to .htaccess
+ * set parameters on .htaccess (RewriteBase) as needed
+ * /dev/build the system (see http://www.silverstripe.org/)